Mixture Matrix-valued Autoregressive Model: Proofs of the Propositions in Section 3

 The $1$-step transition density is,

 indicating that $f(\mathcal{X}_{t+1}|\mathcal{X}_{t};\bmtt)>0$ for all $\mathcal{X}_{t+1}$ and $\mathcal{X}_{t}$.
 Therefore, the Markov chain $\{\mathcal{X}_t\}$ is irreducible and aperiodic.
 It can be seen that both the $1$-step transition probability and the stationary distribution are equivalent to a Lebesgue measure, hence $\mathrm{P}(\mathcal{X}_t,\cdot)$ is absolute continuous with respect to the stationary distribution.
 Also, the initial distribution is absolute continuous with respect to the stationary distribution.
-By Theorem 1.1 in \cite{chan1993asymptotic}, the Markov chain $\{\mathcal{X}_t\}$ is ergodic. \end{proof}
+By Theorem 1.1 in \cite{chan1993asymptotic}, the Markov chain $\{\mathcal{X}_t\}$ is ergodic. \end{proof} \begin{proof}[Proof of Proposition \ref{mmar_gergod}] The proof makes use of Markov chain techniques; see \cite{feigin1985random} for a review with applications to random coefficient VAR models.
+Let $q$ be the dimension of $\bm{\eta}_t$.
+It follows from the normality assumption of $\bm{E}_t$ that for any subset, say, $A\subset R^q$ with positive Lebesgue measure, $P(\bm{\eta}_t\in A|\bm{\eta}_0=\bm{\nu})>0$ for $t\ge p_{\max}$ regardless of the fixed initial state $\bm{\nu}$.
+Thus, the MMAR process is irreducible w.r.t. the Lebesgue measure on the state space of $\bm{\eta}_t$.
+Moreover, it is Feller continuous so that any compact subset of $R^q$ with positive Lebesgue measure is a small set.